Evidence & safety

 Orena evidence and limitations; JAMA Dermatology facial exercise pilot study

-The reader wants practical context about "Why sleep and hydration context should be explained with careful limits" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Careful limit: sleep and hydration context" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step